CascadingDreams/holbertonschool-simple_shell/README.md

 - Displays a prompt (`#cisfun$`) and waits for user input
 - Executes commands with their arguments
 - Handles the PATH to locate executables
+- Supports absolute and relative paths for commands
 - Manages process creation through fork and execve
 - Waits for command completion before returning to the prompt
 - Handles end-of-file condition (Ctrl+D)
 - Gracefully handles interrupt signals (Ctrl+C)
-- Trims whitespace from user input
+- Trims whitespace from user input and filters non-printable characters
 - Supports both interactive and non-interactive modes
+- Provides error messages for commands not found

+## Built-in Commands

+The shell currently supports the following built-in commands:

+- `exit`: Exit the shell
+- `env`: Print the current environment variables

 ## Requirements